-Hamer biographers H. Gordon Frost and John H. Jenkins claim that “Hamer’s disgust at the cowardly actions of the townspeople of Sherman never abated as long as he lived,” a sentiment seen in his correspondence with Governor Moody on May 13, 1930.
-Hamer wrote that the Rangers were so dumbfounded at the sight of many women and children in the crowd at the courthouse that they, “stood around for a few minutes,” before deciding to write to Governor Moody immediately to apprise him of the situation.
-Described by Frost and Jenkins as Hamer’s “most frustrating assignment,” the events in Sherman would sour Hamer’s opinion of the town for the duration of his life.

 A perfect confluence of circumstances led to the riot that became known as the “Sherman Affair,” and there are several events that can be seen as turning points.
-The delayed change in venue by Judge Carter, the failure of the police to disperse the crowd at the first sign of violence, the spectacle of the victim’s entrance to the trial, George Hughes’ refusal to leave the courthouse for the jail, Captain Hamer’s inability to rescue Hughes from the vault, and most importantly, the rumor that Governor Moody directed the Rangers to, “protect the Negro if possible, but not to shoot anyone” contributed to the destruction of the Grayson County Courthouse and much of the Black business district in Sherman.
-Regardless of the veracity of the rumor, the mob knew of its existence, and the Rangers fired warning shots into the crowd or above their heads in an attempt to not inflict bodily harm, effectively confirming the rumor to the crowd.
+The delayed change in venue by Judge Carter, the failure of the police to disperse the crowd at the first sign of violence, the spectacle of the victim’s entrance to the trial, George Hughes’ refusal to leave the courthouse for the jail, Captain Hamer’s inability to rescue Hughes from the vault, and most importantly, the “don’t shoot” rumor that Governor Moody directed to the Rangers contributed to the destruction of the Grayson County Courthouse and much of the Black business district in Sherman.

-Governor Moody spent the weeks after the riot writing to newspapers as far as London, England, refuting the suggestion that he directed his Rangers not to shoot.
-Captain Hamer was taken to task in multiple media outlets for the same, and the rumor became one of the defining points of the “Sherman Affair.”
-The Dallas Morning News wrote that while the Ranger clearly did not receive the do-not-shoot order from the Governor, “Captain Hamer believed the order to exist,” and there was a gap between the two facts.
-The Fort Worth Star Telegram questioned why the Rangers “balked” at using force to disperse the mob and called into question the inaction of officials.
 When questioned about the riot later, Judge Carter “remarked that the ‘don’t shoot’ rumor did irreparable harm to the situation.”
 There was even criticism amongst the Rangers themselves, with Gonzaullas remarking after the fact that “Hamer should simply have ‘shot the hell’ out of the mob, then at once called for help.”
+A suggestion that on the surface seems reasonable, but then again, that was Texas.
+Likely every member of that mob was armed.